deep-security/smartcheck-helm/README.md

 ### Using an alternate Kubernetes namespace

-To install Deep Security Smart Check into an existing Kubernetes namespace that's different from the current kube config namespace, use the `--namespace` parameter in the `helm upgrade` command:
+To install Deep Security Smart Check into an existing Kubernetes namespace that's different from the current kube config namespace, use the `--namespace` parameter in the `helm install` command:

 ```sh
 helm install \